verbb/postie/docs/shipping-providers/usps.md

 # USPS

-In order to use USPS, you'll need to ensure you are using a valid United States address as your origin.
+In order to use USPS, you'll need to ensure you are using a valid United States address as your store location.
 You'll also need to ensure your Craft Commerce default currency is set to USD.

 ### How to get API access